UffizziCloud/docs/docs/using-uffizzi.md

 **Docker Compose environment**

 Create a Docker Compose environment from a GitLab CI pipleine.

-See source code [here](https://gitlab.com/uffizzicloud/quickstart-gitlab-ci).
+Start by forking the the [quickstart](https://gitlab.com/uffizzicloud/quickstart-gitlab-ci) repository on GitLab.
 From the project home page, select **Fork**, then choose a namespace and project slug.
 Select **Fork project**.

 Ensure GitLab CI/CD is enabled for your project.
 If you don't see the **Build > Pipelines** option in left sidebar, following [these steps](https://docs.gitlab.com/ee/ci/enable_or_disable_ci.html#enable-cicd-in-a-project) to enable it.